Leaflets and audio recordings

 I had my invite a while ago but didn’t book a screening test.
 Can I still arrange one?

 As long as the screening is still available in your area, it isn’t too late to arrange a screening.
-If you live in Kirklees please call the Lung health team on 01924 939290 to discuss, or if you live in Bradford please speak to your GP receptionist who can offer further advice.
+Please speak to your GP practice who can offer further advice.

 What are the signs of lung cancer?